OpenTTD/website/_posts/2021-09-26-new-multiplayer-experience.md

 The ones corporations have.
 So, there we see STUN failing.

-There are a few more scenarios, but for now: not all connections can be made via STUN.
+Also important to mention that STUN works best with UDP.
+OpenTTD uses TCP.
+So, a bit more trickery is needed on a technical level, but this also means some cheaper NATs do not always work the first try.
+Our solution?
+If it fails, just try again ;)

+But this does mean STUN doesn't always work.
 And this is where TURN comes in: if STUN fails, we fall back to relaying the session over our relay network.
-Of course, we first as the client nicely if they are okay with it, as there won't be a peer-to-peer connection between client and server.
+Of course, we first ask the client nicely if they are okay with their session being relayed, as there won't be a peer-to-peer connection between client and server as they might expect.

-In result, every client should be able to connect to every server no matter what, given they can connect to the Internet properly.
+Now in result, combining Direct IP, STUN and TURN, every client should be able to connect to every server no matter what, given they can connect to the Internet properly.
 And data from the 12.0-beta series show that roughly 15% of the STUN connections fail and need TURN.
 This means that we only have to pay for 15% of the users, instead of 100%.
+So although our infrastructure cost will go up slightly, it opens up multiplayer for everyone.
+In the end, a small price to pay.

 So, there you have it: our new multiplayer experience.
-From a technical view, it is a lot more complex.
+From a technical view, a lot more complex.
-From a user view, it is as trivial as it gets.
+From a user view, as trivial as it gets.

-If you have any further questions or interests, feel free to contact me via email, Discord or IRC.
+If you have any further questions or interests about this, feel free to contact me (TrueBrain) via email, Discord or IRC.